Dicklesworthstone/ultimate_mcp_client/README.md

         -   `/discover auto [on|off]`: Toggle continuous background mDNS scanning (requires `enable_local_discovery: true` in config).
   -   **Local Port Scanning:**
       -   If enabled (`enable_port_scanning: true` in `config.yaml` or via `/config port-scan enable true`), actively scans a range of ports on specified local IP addresses during startup discovery.
-      -   Attempts a basic MCP `initialize` handshake on each port to detect responsive MCP servers (primarily SSE).
+      -   Attempts a basic MCP `initialize` handshake on each port to detect responsive MCP servers.
+Supports automatic detection of `sse` and `streaming-http` transport types based on server responses and HTTP headers.
       -   Useful for finding servers that don't use mDNS advertisement.
       -   The range, target IPs, concurrency, and timeout are configurable via `config.yaml` or the `/config port-scan ...` commands.
       -   Found servers are presented alongside other discovered servers for optional addition to the configuration.